The average score of Indians who appeared for the IELTS in 2017 was 6.04

 Learn how to write your answer:

 So when you are done learning about questions and struggles you might face during the exam, it is time to learn about the way to answer it now.
-In order to help you with that we have listed out 5 different tips which can work for your benefit if applied properly during the exam and can save much time as well.
+In order to help you with that we have listed out 5 different IELTS listening tips for band 9, which can work for your benefit if applied properly during the exam and can save much time as well

 4. Knowing the Answer Sheet

 Here’s what an answer sheet looks like , which you can download and view for clear understanding of the answer sheet.

 As you can see above, there are no questions to refer to.
 You have to write the correct answer as per the instructions next to the correct number.
 Your answers could be alphabets, names, number or just the correct information within the word limit.
 Make sure you map the right answer to the right question number.